tpoisot/ms_proba_networks/ms/maintext.md

 *Do these two species interact?* by *How likely is it that they will interact?*.

 The current way of dealing with probabilistic interactions are either to ignore variability entirely or to generate random networks.
-Probabilistic metrics are a mathematically rigorous alternative to both.
+Probabilistic measures of network structure are a mathematically rigorous alternative to both.
 When ignoring the probabilistic nature of interactions (henceforth *binary* networks), every non-zero element of the network is explicitly assumed to occur with probability 1.
 This leads to over-representation of some rare events, and increases the number of interactions; as a result, this changes the estimated value of different network properties, in a way that remains poorly understood.
 Issues are most likely to arise for the range of connectances where the topological [@chag15] or permutational [@pois14a] space of random network is small, leading to over-replication or uncharacterized biases.
 An alternative is to consider only the interactions above a given threshold, which unfortunately leads to under-representation of rare events and decreases the effective number of interactions (in addition to the problem that there is no robust criterion to decide on a threshold).
-More importantly, this introduces the risk of removing species that establish a lot of interactions that individually have a low probability of occurring.
+More importantly, the use of thresholds introduces the risk of removing species that have a lot of interactions that individually have a low probability of occurring.
 Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, in order to give more importance to the variation of individual interactions --- current measures neglect the variability of interactions, and are therefore discarding valuable ecological information.
-Because the methodological corpus available to describe ecological networks had first been crafted at a time when it was assumed that interactions were invariant, it is unsuited to address the questions that probabilistic networks allow us to ask.
+Because the methodological corpus available to describe ecological networks had first been crafted at a time when it was assumed that interactions were invariant, extent measures of network structure are unsuited to address the questions that probabilistic networks would allow us to address.

 The elements discussed above requires the considerable methodological adjustment of re-writing measures of network structure to account for the fact that